 Our graduates occupy tenure-track positions in various institutions, ranging from liberal arts colleges to Research-1 and respected foreign universities.
-In addition to the universities highlighted below, some of our PhDs are in positions at High Point University (Renzo Honores), Universidad Nacional de Colombia (Germán Palacios), Jacksonville University (Jesse Hingson), and the University of West Georgia (Colleen Vasconsellos).
+In addition to the universities highlighted below, some of our PhDs are in positions at University of North Carolina at Charlotte (Erika Edwards), High Point University (Renzo Honores), Universidad Nacional de Colombia (Germán Palacios), Jacksonville University (Jesse Hingson), and the University of West Georgia (Colleen Vasconsellos).
 In addition to these academic appointments, our graduates also occupy prominent positions at various governmental agencies demonstrating the competitive preparation that our students receive in the course of their studies.
 Here are some recent examples of successful scholars who graduated from our Atlantic History PhD program.

 Jordan Malfoy (PhD 2018), who successfully defended her PhD on civil defense preparations in interwar Britain in April 2018, has been appointed as Digital Reference Historian with the Marine Corps History Division in Quantico, VA.
 She will be responsible for the care, maintenance, digitization, and organization of the Marine Corps' working files and will be the primary point of contact for the regulation and administration of the divisional website and its Facebook presence.
 Jordan chose to accept this position over the three other government historian appointments that she was offered indicating how competitive and well-prepared FIU History graduate students are from the perspective of governmental agencies.